 9. You get stuck on the end result with your goals.

-In this article, James Clear brilliantly suggests that our focus should be on the systems we implement to reach our goals rather than the actual end result.
+James Clear brilliantly suggests that our focus should be on the systems we implement to reach our goals rather than the actual end result.
 For instance, if you’re trying to be healthier with your diet, focus more on sticking to your diet plan rather than on your desired end result.
 It’ll keep you more concentrated on what’s right in front of you rather than what’s up in the sky.

 10. You get discouraged with your mess-ups.